FedusAxioma/parts-dashboard/README.md

 - Feature status is based on worst Control status
 - Control status is based on deviation
 - Deviation out total is calculated summing up N deviations outside tolerance
+- I implemented only one dashboard since I'm not sure how the behavior would be when there are several
+- I'm using scss modules to avoid name clashes.
+No need for name convention in this case, like BEM.

 ## Available Scripts